Snooker Loopy

-"Snooker Loopy" is a novelty song written by Chas & Dave.
-As performed by them, alongside professional snooker players Steve Davis, Dennis Taylor, Willie Thorne, Terry Griffiths and Tony Meo as guest vocalists billed as 'The Matchroom Mob', it was released as a single in May 1986 and reached No. 6 on the UK Singles Chart.
-(Matchroom Sport, owned by promoter Barry Hearn, was the company that at the time employed all these snooker players.)
+"Snooker Loopy" is a novelty song written by Chas & Dave and performed by them alongside professional snooker players Steve Davis, Dennis Taylor, Willie Thorne, Terry Griffiths, and Tony Meo, billed as the Matchroom Mob.
+Matchroom Sport, owned by Barry Hearn, was the company that at the time managed all the snooker players involved..
+It was released as a single in May 1986 and reached No. 6 on the UK Singles Chart.

 The lyric is a mild roast of the styles and antics of the players involved: "old Willie Thorne, his hair's all gawn", for example.
 The verse on Steve Davis also makes light of the 1985 World Snooker Championship final and his missed black in the final frame, and notes his manager is not concerned who should win the upcoming 1986 Championship, "because he's got the rest of us signed up!"
 Somewhat ironically, the player who won the 1986 World Snooker Championship – Joe Johnson – was not involved, having been a 150–1 outsider before the tournament.
 Johnson did, however, go on to release a cover of "Everlasting Love" later that year.

-Upon reaching the top 10, the players joined Chas & Dave and performed the song on Top of the Pops.
+Upon reaching the top 10, Chas & Dave performed the song on Top of the Pops.